hjpdev/gilded-rose-tech-test/README.md

 ## How to Use

-Make sure you have Java SE downloaded (& Java 9 or above also required), which can be found [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
+Make sure you have Java SE downloaded, which can be found [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html)

 To copy: